Serialcomms/COM-Port-Enumeration-VBA/HowTo.md

 the worksheet, using the combo box name as noted/defined previously.
 Example below uses **ComboBox1** as the sub name prefix and in the **.List** statements.

-From the Developer tab on Ribbon, click View Code, right-hand click the worksheet name and select View Code.
+From the Ribbon Developer tab, click View Code, right-hand click the worksheet name and select View Code.

 ```
 Private Sub ComboBox1_DropButtonClick()